converspace/activitypush-specification/README.md

 # Activity Pingback Specification

-A lightweight method for URI addressable resource owners to request and receive __unsolicited notifications__ about __remote (off-site) activities__ on their resources with an explicit goal of being easy to implement.
-Activites are represented using [Activity Streams](http://activitystrea.ms/).
+A lightweight method for URI addressable resources to be __automatically notified__ about __remote (off-site) [activites](http://activitystrea.ms/)__ on them.

+1. Alice's website aggregates posts from eveyone she follows (via PubSubHubbub).
+2. Alice visits her website, notices a post by Bob (that he made on his website) and likes it (on her website).
+3. Alice's website notifies Bob's website about the activity (using Activity Pingback).
+4. Bob's website shows the activity on Bob's activity stream and with his original post.
+5. Other users following Bob's website are notified about the activity (via PubSubHubbub).

 ## Discover Receiver Endpoint